 The customer buys an insurance policy to off-load a potential expensive financial loss onto the insurer.
 The insured policyholder thus transfers an unknown financial loss amount to the insurer for a defined price.
 This is known as risk transfer and is an element of risk management.

 Furthermore, insurance companies can purchase reinsurance.
-Reinsurance companies take on financial risks for a price that may be too large for the primary insurance company to bear.
+Reinsurance companies take on financial risks that may be too large for the primary insurance company to bear for a predefined price.
 Here, the primary insurance company is the insured, or policyholder and the reinsurance company is the insurer.
 Reinsurance firms can thus further off-load risk by buying their own reinsurance, which is known as retrocession.

 2. Insurance pricing

 Insurance premiums and compensation limits are estimated through the pricing of risk.
-Pricing is derived mathematically from the probability of said risk, namely:
+Risk pricing is derived mathematically from the probability of said risk, namely:

 - the likelihood of its occurrence (will it happen?);